spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 ---

 You can add and manage proxy configurations for a Private Cloud Gateway (PCG) deployed into an existing Kubernetes cluster.
-By default, a PCG deployed onto an existing Kubernetes cluster does not have a proxy configuration.
+By default, a PCG deployed to an existing Kubernetes cluster does not have a proxy configuration.
 If your infrastructure environment requires a proxy configuration, use the instructions in this guide to add and manage proxy configurations for a PCG deployed in a Kubernetes cluster and to ensure workload clusters deployed through Palette inherit the proxy configuration from the PCG cluster.

 :::info

-Your workload clusters deployed through Palette will inherit proxy configuration from the PCG cluster.
-The PCG is not used as a network proxy for deployed workload clusters.
-The PCG also does not provide internet connectivity for the workload clusters.
-Individual workload clusters must have their proxy configurations to access the internet.
+Workload clusters deployed through Palette will inherit proxy configuration from the PCG cluster.
+The PCG is not used as a network proxy for deployed workload clusters and does not provide internet connectivity for the workload clusters.
+Individual workload clusters must have their own proxy configurations to access the internet.

 :::